grantdelacampa/QR_JS/README.md

 ## Current Features
 - Black and white QR generation from v1-v40
-- Modes for numeric, alphanumeric, and byte.
+- Modes for numeric, alphanumeric, byte, and Kanji via Byte.
 - Variable error correction mode selection.

 ## Planned Features
 - Allow the user to change the colors for the 0 and 1 pixels.
 - Allow variable whitespace size.
-- Kanji Mode
 - Better react integration
 - Publish package to NPM